trixi-framework/HOHQMesh.jl/docs/src/CheatSheet.md

-This provides a quick reference for the syntax of the interactive construction of boundary curves, background grid, etc. for the HQMTool.
+This provides a quick reference for the syntax of the interactive construction of boundary curves, background grid, etc.
 When possible, the commands presented below give generic versions of the function calls, e.g., for creating a new curve or adding the curve to a boundary chain.
-The script `interactive_outer_boundary_generic.jl` in the `examples` folder constructs an identical example mesh as shown in the [Tour of HQMTool in action](@ref) except using HQMTool's generic function calls.
+The script `interactive_outer_boundary_generic.jl` in the `examples` folder constructs an identical example mesh as shown in the [Guided tour](@ref) using generic function calls.

-A through description of the functions can be found in the [HQMTool API](@ref) section.
+A thorough description of the functions can be found in the [API](@ref) section.

-The general workflow of the HQMTool within a REPL session is
+The general workflow of the interactive mesh functionality within a REPL session is

 1. Create a project
 2. Add boundary curves